mopidy/mopidy/docs/api/js.rst

 :ref:`websocket-api` and gets you quickly started with working on your client instead of figuring out how to communicate with Mopidy.

-.. warning:: API stability

-    Since the Mopidy.js API exposes our internal core API directly it is to be regarded as **experimental**.
-We cannot promise to keep any form of backwards compatibility between releases as we will need to change the core API while working out how to support new use cases.
-Thus, if you use this API, you must expect to do small adjustments to your client for every release of Mopidy.

-    From Mopidy 1.0 and onwards, we intend to keep the core API far more stable.

 Getting the library for browser use
 ===================================